ntacv/AppDesign/README.md

 navigation
 To change pages by clicking on buttons, a navigation stack has been added.
 It is a react native navigation package that allows to create a stack of pages and navigate through them.
 The container component

+The navigation context lets define the different pages of the app.
+The buttons can then redirect the screen to a different component page
+To use button actions to move between pages,

 info cards
 card group

+For the information under the profile, the design looks like similar blocs where only the icon and the text changes.
+This part of code can be added as a component and reused as multiple times.
+To change the icon and text inside, props are added to the declaration and references a kind of component.
+The ```type``` prop give the title and the icon of the ```InfoCard```.
+The ```chilrdren``` prop gives the description and can be added inside the component tag.
+To better manage those cards, they are grouped in a ```CardGroup``` component and then imported as a part of the app.

 - bonus part
 settings and theme